DivineMike19/DivineMike19/README.md

 **Mapúa University**

-- Currently pursuing degree in Computer Science/IT
+- Currently pursuing degree in IT
 - Focus on web development and software engineering

 ## 🎯 Interests